You can arrange for us to collect bulky household

 accept a range of bulky items, including furniture in a re-useable

-items such as washing machines, fridges and cookers in good working
+as washing machines, fridges and cookers in good working

 order.
 Many other household items can also be re-used.